 January-term and May travel study programs are faculty-led programs that offer MC sophomores, juniors, and seniors alternate study environments, international experiences and exposure to diverse cultures while earning credit towards their degree.
-The programs have experiential learning as the focus and are typically three-weeks in length.
+The programs have experiential learning as the focus and are typically two- to three-weeks in length.
 Programs and destinations vary from year to year and there are options to suit most degrees.

 JANUARY / MAY

 - Celtic Connections (January ~ United Kingdom)

 - Denmark / Sweden (January course with travel in May ~ SUS 200)